 So it’ll be interesting to see how she navigates her way through our highly wasteful, superficial, consumerist world.
 I’m betting though she’ll do just fine and she’ll add her own unique voice to the Fashion Revolution.
 That’s my hope anyway.

-If you're keen to see our #haulternative videos once we launch them, make sure to subscribe to our YouTube channel.
+If you’re keen to see our entire #haulternative video series, make sure to subscribe to our YouTube channel.
 You can subscribe here.